-Here are a few recommendations of where you can stay while you are in Paros.
+Here are a few recommendations of where you can stay while you are on your 2 day Paros itinerary.
 It includes where we stayed and also alternatives that covers different locations and budgets.

 While there are many accommodation choices throughout the island, it ultimately made the most sense to stay near Parikia because of easier access to restaurants and supplies if we needed them.
 I also liked that it was in between Naoussa to the northeast and the port to Antiparos in the southwest.

 That said, Naoussa is absolutely beautiful and would be quite the amazing place to stay to allow you to fully enjoy the town during the day and the evening.